adamsilver/fdpb/07-a-filter-form.md

 - That is the main reason for which, on mobile devices, we recommend batch filtering — page loads are often slow on the go, and having to wait for four page loads for a complex query involving four filter values increases interaction cost too much for the user.
 - Using radio buttons when only one should be selected
 - “Refine” vs “Filter”
+- if using links, then hard to tell when users can select multiple (colours) or single (average rating).